cavo789/blog/blog/XXX/behat-introduction/index.md

 ![Remove the iAmOn method](./images/drop_iamon.png)

+By running `clear ; vendor/bin/behat` again and you'll have the same error for `iShouldBeOn` so remove that function too.

-By running `vendor/bin/behat` again; now we'll got a new error:
+Run `clear ; vendor/bin/behat` once more and now we'll got a new error:

 ![Mink instance not set](./images/mink_instance_not_set.png)